How Do You Know If You Might Need Mental Health Support?

 You might prefer to listen to some music or to read a book – anything that you enjoy will help.

-You might like to try something new if you don’t already have a hobby.
-Maybe ask the friend/family member/colleague you confided in at the beginning to join you for some moral support.
+It could also be worth trying something new if you don’t already have a hobby.
+Maybe ask the friend, family member or colleague you confided in at the beginning to join you for some moral support.

-If you need you need urgent help, take a look at different options provided by the NHS here.
+If you feel you need urgent help, take a look at different options provided by the NHS here.